 HOW DO I GET AN MRI EXAMINATION AT THE RCMC

 To be eligible for the examination, the patient must have a physician’s referral.
+Please note: the weight of the patient must not exceed 110 kg!

 - You need to complete and sign a paid service contract at the Reception or, if you have a physician's referral, present it to the receptionist.